mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.System.Abstractions.md

 #### XSLT
 Represents the content type for XSLT (XML Stylesheet Language Transformations).

+## Class: System.Providers.IDateTimeProvider
+Provides date and time functionality.

+### Properties

+#### Now
+Gets the current local date and time.
+This property returns the current local date and time.
+#### UtcNow
+Gets the current Coordinated Universal Time (UTC) date and time.
+This property returns the current Coordinated Universal Time (UTC) date and time.

+## Class: System.Providers.IGuidProvider
+Represents a provider for generating and handling GUIDs.

+### Properties

+#### Empty
+Gets an empty GUID.
+This property returns a GUID with all bits set to zero.
+### Methods

+#### NewGuid
+Generates a new GUID.

+##### Return value
+A new GUID.

 ## Class: System.Reflection.EnumExtensions
 Provides extension methods for working with enumerations.